 The five keys in a row under the display have varying functions.
 These are "soft" keys, i.e. they can have different functions depending on which menu you are currently working in.
-The current function for these keys can be seen from the text in the bottom row of the display.
+The current function for these keys appears in the text in the bottom row of the display.

-When the function is active, this is indicated by the key turning white:
+When the function is active, the key turns white: